 In the USA, the standards are called National Ambient Air Quality Standards (NAAQS).
-In Canada, they are called National Ambient Air Quality Objectives & Guidelines.
-In the Great Britain, they are called UK Air Quality Objectives.
+In Canada, they are called Canadian Ambient Air Quality Standards (CAAQS).
+The European Union (EU) also sets Air Quality Standards.
 Other countries have similar names for such goals.
 Table 19-1 lists standards for a few countries.
 Governments can change these standards.